rustyscreeps/screeps-starter-rust/README.md

 # compile for a configured server but don't upload
 npm run deploy -- --server ptr --dryrun

-# compile and deploy to a configured server
+# compile and upload to a configured server
 npm run deploy -- --server mmo
 ```